 Decisions of the Appeal Panel in its internal appeal jurisdiction may be appealed to the Supreme Court of NSW.
 Decisions may also be challenged by way of judicial review.
-These appeals and applications are assigned to the Court of Appeal or the Supreme Court depending on whether or not the Appeal Panel was constituted by a Judicial Officer.
-Table 12 sets out the number of appeals and applications finalised by the Supreme Court for the period 2018-2019 and the result of those appeals.
+These appeals and applications are assigned to the Supreme Court, or the Court of Appeal if the Appeal Panel was constituted by a Judicial Officer.
+Table 12 sets out the number of appeals and applications finalised by the Supreme Court for the period 2019-2020 and the result of those appeals.